elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.8.md

 - Delayed distribution of profits to the next block

 ## Automatic upgrade of the specified version
-Note: the default working directory for automatic upgrade is "~/node/ela" and the sponsor file will be placed in this directory by default,if your working directory is not this working directory, you can use the method as below:

-1>Configure the "config.json" file of the ela node and use "Sponsors File Path" to specify the location of the sponsors file, as shown in the following example:

-{
-    "Configuration": {
-        "DPoSConfiguration": {
-            "SponsorsFilePath": "/home/ela-4/node/sponsors"
-        }
-    }
-}

 ## Upgrade Steps
 1. Log in to the server
 2. Enter the node directory